-- GARDENING FOR URBAN REGENERATION; We have over the last couple of years initiated and managed several projects related to using urban farming and gardening projects as tools to build social cohesion.
-Projects include Urtehagen på Grønland, -a public vegetable garden in a small neighborhood park, Gamle Oslo Hagecrew, – a summer job project with local high school dropouts, Sjakkplassen which regenerated an underused public space considered unsafe, by inviting in immigrant seniors, local businesses and tourists alike for shared experiences with outdoor chess and gardening, and Solsikkebarna which has worked with public housing projects and using communal gardening projects to increase the sense of belonging and of security.
-These projects are funded through various public financing sources.
+- Over the last few years we have initiated and managed several projects related to using urban farming and gardening projects as tools to build social cohesion.
+Projects include Tak for Maten – a rooftop demonstration garden, Solsikkebarna, – which has worked with public housing projects and using communal gardening projects to increase the sense of belonging and of security, Sjakkplassen which regenerated an underused public space considered unsafe, by inviting in immigrant seniors, local businesses and tourists alike for shared experiences with outdoor chess and gardening, and Urtehagen på Grønland, -a public vegetable garden in a small neighborhood park in a multicultural neighborhood.

 - We believe all jobs should be green.
 We are focussing on exploring business models, products and services that in different ways align our visions with the shifts needed in the labour market.
 We are therefore building step by step a team of consultants and activists to create green jobs related to urban food production.
 Some of the projects that we are currently piloting include aquaponic systems, rooftop farming, vertical food gardens, building of urban furniture such as flower planters for commercial clients, and academic/research collaborations.
 With time we want to expand this job creation to local vulnerable communities, particularly youth, minority groups and refugees.

 Located in a part of Oslo dominated by a mix of immigrants and gentrification and on the premises of the National Association of Farmers, we consider ourselves an entity that builds bridges between many groups, including conventional agriculture and urban farming, hipsters and immigrants, traditional knowledge and cutting edge technology.
 Nabolagshager creates greener and friendlier cities that are good for both people and planet.